Zahid-Hasan-Mozumder/Disaster-Management---A-Spring-Boot-Web-App/README.md

   - View daily donation and expense charts.

 - **Crisis Management**:
-  - Report crises with location, severity, description, and required assistance.
+  - Anonymous users can report crises with location, severity, description, and required assistance.
+  - Admin can approve and change status of the crises.
+  -
 - **Inventory Management**:
-  - Volunteers can manage relief supplies like food, water, and medical items.
+  - Admin and volunteers can manage relief supplies like food, water, and medical items.

+  **Volunteer Management**:
+  - Admin can manage the volunteers like remove a volunteer or assign any task to them or remove any assigned task from them.

+  **Assigned Tasks Management**:
+  - Volunteer can see their assigned tasks and after completing, they can mark those tasks as done.

 - **Admin Reports**:
   - Admins can export daily donation, expense, and inventory reports (CSV/Excel).
   - (This feature is under development)